0x6d64/3dprint/projects/misc_projects/printer-cabinet/README.md

 - for the **LED strips**, I designed small **brackets** to hold aluminum channels, plus a bracket with a space to hold a switch, see [led-lights-bracket](./led-lights-bracket)
+- I needed a **small holder for a switch**, see [switch-holder](./switch-holder).
+  I used hot glue to attach the holder to the back of the enclosure